nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 Imagine the training set itself graded, every claim in every entry, against the three conditions above, so the model was built from a record where each claim carried what it rests on rather than from text taken as given.
 In practice there would be an error ratio; the point is the picture, not a promise.
+It reaches further than it looks.
+A hallucination, in this vocabulary, is a claim in the output that rests on nothing in the record: anonymous, the same bucket the rest of this post says to weed out.
+With a graded corpus you could trace every output claim to what it rests on, or flag it as resting on nothing, without opening the model.
+In so far as alignment and hallucination are questions about trust, questions about what a claim rests on and whether it can be checked, they are bounded by the three conditions exactly, and I make that claim here, dated, as a prediction.
+What the record does not carry, intent and deception about intent, stays outside, in the witness residue, and I claim nothing about it.

+One step further, marked as a conjecture and nothing more.
+Alignment in the large may be reachable by setting the machine's goal to the record
+itself: emit claims at the grade they have and never above it, which is the one part of honesty a stranger can check.
+The condition is that the machine never sets its own goals.
+A goal the machine appended for itself has no signature and no backing, and from that moment "is it making progress toward the goal I set" has no answer the record can give; that is anonymous trust at the helm.
+Autonomous execution under a human-signed goal is fine.
+Autonomous goal-setting is the one state the record cannot follow, and if the field means what it says about alignment, that is the state to rule out, not the one to build toward.
-None of this is a theory of alignment, just one question about alignment that has an answer, and the session version is how this paper was built: the claims machines made on the way to it were recorded and graded, and the paper's own claims carry those grades onto the page.
+None of this is a theory of alignment.
+It is the trust-shaped part of one, and the session version is how this paper was built: the claims machines made on the way to it were recorded and graded, and the paper's own claims carry those grades onto the page.